What is Sleep Apnea?

 The Dangers of Sleep Apnea & Snoring

 Although many people pass off snoring as a joke, it’s not.
 Snoring can have serious health consequences like an increased risk of stroke, lack of oxygen, or indicate that you have sleep apnea.
-If sleep apnea is the cause, you’re exposed to even more dangers.
-People with sleep apnea experience serious health conditions such as:
+If this is the cause, you’re exposed to even more dangers.
+People may experience serious health conditions such as:

 - Heart failure